sofienchaouch/technical_test_RMS/README.md

 ### Docker Compose

-Setup the database and Spring boot Application application with the docker-compose
+Setup the database and Spring boot  application with the docker-compose

 ```bash